khanmaster/api_json/READEME.md

     print(car['name']) # To get the value stored in key called name print(car['engine']) # To get the value of second key value pair

-# We have DECODED our file new_json.json that we created earlier
+# We have DECODED/READING our file new_json.json that we created earlier
 # We have used dumps(), dump() and load() methods
 ```